realcxy/COMP2113-Cubic-tic-tac-toe/README.md

 3. Dynamic memory management

--Firstly, check whethter the player move is legal.
+-Firstly, check whethter the player's move is legal.

--If player moves successfully, renew the board.
+-If player moves successfully, refresh the board.

--If player fails to move, ask for a new turn.
+-If player fails to move, ask for a new move until the move is legal.

 4. File input/output (e.g. for loading/saving game status)